 Machalilla National Park rests along Ecuador's Pacific coast.
 It incorporates beaches, fog forest, dry forest, small islands and two larger islands, Salango and Isla de la Plata.
 Many of the large mammals in Machalilla National Park are regionally and locally endangered.

 Machalilla National Park rests along Ecuador's Pacific coast.
-Established in 1979, it incorporates beaches, fog forest, dry forest, small islands and two larger islands, Salango and Isla de la Plata, the latter named for a legendary hoard of silver left by Sir Francis Drake.
+Established in 1979, it incorporates beaches, fog forest, dry forest, small islands and two larger islands: Salango and Isla de la Plata.
+Isla de la Plata is named for a legendary hoard of silver left by Sir Francis Drake.

 Wildlife includes armadillos, two species of monkeys and birds of more than 270 species.
 Many of the large mammals in in the park are regionally and locally endangered.